FACTBOX-Japan tax reform to target low-emission cars, shift to investment | Business

 FACTBOX-Japan tax reform to target low-emission cars, shift to investment

-Japan will extend tax breaks on low-emission cars and seek to shift its massive household savings into investment in the government's annual tax code revision to be approved on Friday.
+Japan will extend tax breaks on low-emission cars and seek to shift its massive household savings into investment in the government's annual tax code revision approved by the ruling coalition on Friday.
 The government will also raise corporate, income and tobacco taxes to pay for a scheduled doubling of Japan's defence spending to 2% of gross domestic product (GDP) by 2027 - a response to an increasingly assertive China and North Korea's missile launches.

 - Country: